Computing Science and ICT

 Being able to process and understand information is the key to survival in every area of human life.
 With the advances in computing that the last few decades has seen, young people need to be able to take the knowledge, skills and experience with them into the world to be able to collate, interpret and manipulate data and information in every sphere of life.

-Pupils in the first two years of Senior School will be consolidating their broader skill set as well as gaining new understanding and experiences of how computers work.
-HMTL, simple programming and more advanced Office skills and techniques are the core of lessons at this stage as the pupils decide if they want to pursue Computing Science.
+Pupils in the first two years of Senior School consolidate their broader ICT skill set as well as gaining new understanding and experiences of how computers work.
+HMTL (web design), Scratch (basic programming), touch typing, spreadsheets, email and online file management as well as developing a collection of more advanced Office skills are the core of ICT lessons.
+As well as equipping students with a good general knowledge, exposure to computing theory and business topics is built into the course to allow pupils to make an informed decision as to whether they wish to pursue Computing Science or Business Management further.

 S3 and S4: National 5 Computing Science